IRA FLATOW, HOST:

 BADYLAK: But just imagine if you could, for example, take advantage of these signals by putting them into a heart after a heart attack without having to open it up.
 You know, we already know how to put catheters there and get stints and other things in place.
-Well, maybe while we have a catheter there we could just inject the same signals in the form of a gel (unintelligible).
+Well, maybe while we have a catheter there, we could just inject these same signals in the form of a gel, if we can do it.

 FLATOW: What about neurons or brain cells?
 Are they on the horizon?